-Are you homeless or threatened with homelessness?
+What to do if you are homeless or threatened with homelessness.

 In some cases we may not be able to help you directly, for example if you do not have a local connection to the district, however we will always provide advice on where you can go to find assistance and we may be able to make a referral to your own local council.